Last updated 6 December 2023

 This was also confirmed in another study of adolescents in Great Britain during a period of rapid growth of vaping.
 Another recent review by the National Institute of Health and Care Research came to the same conclustion – youth attitudes to smoking became more negative over the time when vaping was increasing, the opposite of what would be expected from renormalisation.

 The main sign that renormalising is occurring would be stagnating or rising smoking rates.
 In fact, the opposite is occurring.
 Smoking rates have declined at a faster rate in the UK and US since vaping became widely available.

 About one in two vapers also currently smokes (dual use).
 This is often a temporary transition phase and is usually less harmful than exclusive smoking.
-People vaping and smoking should be encouraged to quit smoking when possible.
+However, dual users should try to quit smoking completely as soon as possible.

 Some smokers quit smoking soon after they start vaping.
 Others take longer and smoke and vape for a period while trying to transition to exclusive vaping.

 Dual users usually reduce their cigarette intake, often to very low levels because they are getting some of their nicotine from vaping.
-Most studies show dual users have lower levels of toxins in the body compared to exclusive smokers and many studies show improvements in health, such as blood pressure and asthma.
+Dual users have lower levels of toxins in the body compared to exclusive smokers and many studies show improvements in health, such as blood pressure and asthma.
 However, when dual users do not reduce their cigarette intake, toxin levels are not reduced compared to smoking.